portalinux-project/pl-srv/README.md

 POSIX calls and the ESB/PortaLinux API.
 The only component with Linux-specific system calls is `pl-init` and it's only used to shut down/restart the system.

+It is heavily inspired by `systemd-init`, but it cuts out a lot of the fat.

 # Components

 The `pl-srv` init system package consists of the following components: